rgopali25573/Group-6-Book-Cataloging-System-/README.md

 A GUI-based Book Cataloging System built with **Ruby** and **GTK3**, designed to help users manage a collection of books with features to add, remove, update, and search books by various attributes.
 The system also supports persistent storage and includes a visually enhanced interface.

 ---
-### How To Run
-- For CLI implementation, run the bash command **ruby cli.rb**.
-After running the command, the user needs to select an option from the list and can add, remove, or search from it.
-- For GUI implementation, run the bash command **ruby gui.rb**.
-After running the code, a GUI window for the book cataloging system will pop up.
----

 ### ✨ Features